Please note: You’ll get an immediate assessment when you request PBS authorities online.

 The Schedule of Pharmaceutical Benefits on the PBS website outlines the restrictions for prescribing tocilizumab.

-Apply for initial authority approval to prescribe PBS-subsidised tocilizumab to treat active GCA in writing and either:
+Applications for initial authority approval to prescribe PBS-subsidised tocilizumab to treat active GCA can be made either in:

 - authority prescription form or forms

-- giant cell arteritis initial PBS authority application form
+- giant cell arteritis - tocilizumab - initial authority application form

 - relevant attachments.